What programming language should you use with the Raspberry Pi?

 - Aaron Maurer has a YouTube tutorial to show you how to use Scratch 3 and blink an LED.

-C/C++ for Raspberry Pi
+C or C++ for Raspberry Pi

-Let’s start by comparing the two:
+Let’s start by comparing the three:

 |Memory management||Manual||Automatic (garbage collection)|

 |Usage by community||Wide usage, especially used in advanced projects where minute control is necessary||Widely used by beginners to advanced users.|